Laurence Aberhart

-Laurence Geoffrey Aberhart (born 1949) is a New Zealand photographer.
+Laurence Geoffrey Aberhart (born 1949) is a New Zealand photographer, born in Nelson, New Zealand.

 Biography

-Aberhart was born in Nelson in 1949, along with three siblings, and was educated at Nelson College from 1963 to 1966.
+Aberhart was born in Nelson in 1949, and was educated at Nelson College from 1963 to 1966.
 He moved to Lyttelton in the late 1960s, before finally moving to Russell where he still lives and works today.
 Aberhart travels often and has produced many collections of photographs taken around the world.
 Although he photographs numerous subjects, Aberhart is best known for his photography of buildings from around the world.
 His subject matter includes Masonic lodges, war memorials, houses and the occasional landscape.
 However, when he was typecast as a building photographer, Aberhart took a series of human portraits to debunk the stereotype.

-Aberhart trained to become a primary teacher and it was around that time when he first became interested in photography by reading the photographic books on display and seeing a friend working in the darkroom.
+Aberhart trained to become a primary teacher, and in 1967 he first became interested in photography when he took art as an option during his training.
+His interest was also developed by reading the photographic books on display at the local library and having access to a darkroom.
 Aberhart taught himself photography.
 After finishing his teaching course, he was posted in Northland.
 This was his only posting as a teacher and soon after he took up photography seriously.
 Aberhart has three children, who were the subject of a series of photographs in the 1980s, but is unmarried.